stawssthub/testmd/Git_Workflow_for_Developers_.md

 1. Clone repository  from    GitHub  to  local   computer(VDI).  from    repository  page    on  GitHub  click   the green   button  labeled clone   or  download    and "clone  with    HTTPS'  section and copy    the repository **url**.<br />

-2. Open  up  a   git bash    terminal    locally(VDI)    navigate    to  the directory   where   we  want    to  clone   the repository  and run the git clone   command with the    address of  respository with  the following   command.<br />
+2. Open  up  a   git bash    terminal  in  local   computer(VDI)   and navigate    to  the directory   where   we  want    to  clone   the repository  and run the git clone   command with the    address of  respository with  the following   command.<br />

     `git clone https://name-of-the-repository-link`<br />